P^2O: Joint Policy and Prompt Optimization: Preliminaries

 \subsection{Policy Optimization}

-\paragraph{Problem Definition.} In the context of LLMs, policy optimization is formulated as a Reinforcement Learning (RL) problem where the LLM acts as a policy $\pi_{\theta}$ parameterized by weights $\theta$.
-Given a dataset of queries $\mathcal{D} = \{x\}$, the policy generates a response $y$ consisting of a sequence of tokens.
-The quality of the generated response is evaluated by a reward function $r(x, y)$, which may be derived from ground-truth verification (e.g., in reasoning tasks) or a preference model. \paragraph{Optimization Objective.} The goal of policy optimization is to maximize the expected reward while ensuring the updated policy does not deviate excessively from a reference policy $\pi_{\text{ref}}$.
+\paragraph{Problem Definition.} In Reinforcement Learning, the LLM is parameterized as a policy $\pi_{\theta}$.
+Given a query $x \in \mathcal{D}$, it generates a response $y$ evaluated by a reward function $r(x, y)$, typically derived from ground-truth verification or a learned reward model. \paragraph{Optimization Objective.} The goal of policy optimization is to maximize the expected reward while ensuring the updated policy does not deviate excessively from a reference policy $\pi_{\text{ref}}$.
 The standard objective function is:

-where $\beta$ is a coefficient controlling the KL-divergence penalty to maintain training stability. \paragraph{Group Relative Policy Optimization (GRPO).} Traditional RL methods like PPO~\citep{schulman2017proximal} require a separate value function to estimate the baseline for advantage computation, which doubles the memory overhead.
+\paragraph{Group Relative Policy Optimization (GRPO).} Traditional RL methods like PPO~\citep{schulman2017proximal} require a separate critic model to estimate the baseline for advantage computation, which doubles the memory overhead.
 GRPO~\citep{shao2024deepseekmath} eliminates the critic by employing a group-based baseline.
 For each query $x$, GRPO samples a group of $K$ outputs $\{y_1, y_2, \dots, y_K\}$ from the current policy.
-The advantage for the $i$-th output is computed by normalizing its reward against the group statistics: where $\mu_{\text{group}}$ and $\sigma_{\text{group}}$ are the mean and standard deviation of the rewards within the group.
+The advantage for the $i$-th output is computed by normalizing its reward against the group statistics:

+where $\mu_{\text{group}}$ and $\sigma_{\text{group}}$ are the mean and standard deviation of the rewards within the group.
 GRPO updates the policy by maximizing a surrogate objective based on these relative advantages, significantly improving training efficiency for reasoning tasks.